Marlin-DE200/Marlin-DiscoEasy200/README.md

 my own DE200 and use it in production, and all other variants are minor variations of the standard configuration.

-However, in the end most versions are untested and, whilst the author has made reasonable efforts to configure them correctly,
+However, whilst the author has made reasonable efforts to configure them correctly,
 ***you load these version onto your printer and use them at your own risk***.

 The author will provide support to the best of his ability,